PradnilBirje/Product-Sales-Analysis/README.md

 Technologies Used:
 Microsoft Excel
-This project demonstrates the use of Excel for data analysis and visualization, showcasing insights into sales, profitability, and order trends for different segments, countries, and products.
+This project demonstrates the use of Excel for data analysis and visualization, showcasing insights into sales, profitability, and order trends for different segments, countries, and products.'''